VictorBerbenets/ParaCL/README.md

 # Para C Language

 ## About
-It is a simple language, similar in syntax to the C language.
-The following operations are supported at early levels:
+It is a simple programming language, similar in syntax to the C. The following operations are supported at early levels:
 while()
 if()
 print